 The sheer enormity of reports in the media of women jumping aboard the #Metoo train is mind numbing.
-And it appears that no man is safe, from celebrity chefs, newscasters, producers, congressmen to models and actors.
+And it appears that no man is safe, from celebrity chefs, newscasters, producers and congressmen to models and actors.
 It’s like a dog whistle was blown and the sexual harassment accusers were let off the chain—and my bullshit detector went straight up.
 And for good reason.

-Soon after the Weinstein allegations broke, it wasn’t long before both #Metoo and the media began fomenting a culture of fear and treating any sexual advance or teasing as a potential crime.
+Soon after the Weinstein allegations broke, both the #Metoo and the media began fomenting a culture of fear and treating any sexual advance or teasing as a potential crime.
 Worse, it gave leave to liberal pundits to attack white males, the left’s latest target of annihilation in the public sphere.

 In my article Obama is Still Commander and Chief, I reported on how Obama ensconced his right-hand gal Valerie Jarrett on the board of the Creative Arts Agency (CAA), the influential body that pushes Obama’s progressive ideals through Hollywood.
 Jarrett is also part of the Galvanize Program, which was sponsored by Obama’s own White House Council on Women and Girls.

 Galvanize is a feminist front group known for flaming the hysteria of young women in America over imaginary threats to their equality.
 Other loyalists tapped to serve on the agency and continue Obama’s public policy work include Joe Biden and Arne Duncan, who served as Secretary of Education and is one of Obama’s longest-serving cabinet members.